 Assessable value = Cost, Insurance, and Freight+ Handling charges. to calculate the AV, You need to calculate the CIF value.

 As per Circular 39/2017-Customs, The CIF value and Assessable value are the same.

 (CIF) value is the actual value of the goods when they are shipped.
 As duties are calculated based on the CIF value, they must be calculated correctly.

 To find CIF value, the freight and insurance costs are to be added.
 20% of the FOB value is taken as freight.
 It Means Rs.1000.00.
 Insurance is calculated as 1.125% – Rs.11.25.

 Rs.1000 (Invoice Value) + Rs.
 11.25 (Insurance Value) + Rs.200 (Freight Value) = Rs.1211.25/- (CIF value)

 Note:- The above calculation is for FOB & Ex-Work shipments.

-Customs duty is calculated on the basis of AV.
+Customs duty is calculated based on AV.
 Here below I had explained the complete calculation process.

-Before start, you need to under what is the total customs duty and what included in total customs duty.
+Before start, you need to under what is the total customs duty and what is included in the total customs duty.